Smaragde Mbonyintege: Early life and education

 Smaragde Mbonyintege was born on 2 February 1947 in Cyeza Parish, Kabgayi Diocese, in the Kamonyi District, in the Southern Province of Rwanda.
 On 20 May 1960 he was baptized Catholic in Kabgayi, when he was 13 years old.
 He received his confirmation on 5 July 1960.

 He attended primary school in Shyanda, in Kabgayi Parish.
 He then attended lower secondary school in Byimana.
-He then studied at the Marist Brothers Teacher Training College in Save in Gisagara District in Rwanda's Sothern Province.
+He then studied at the Marist Brothers Teacher Training College in Save in Gisagara District in Rwanda's Southern Province.
 He studied at the St. Paul Minor Seminary Kigali in the Archdiocese of Kigali.

 From 1969 until 1975 he attended Saint Charles Borromeo Major Seminary of Nyakibanda and while there he studied both Philosophy (1969-1972) and Theology (1972-1975).
 He attended the Pontifical Gregorian University in Rome, Italy, from 1979 until 1983, graduating with a Master of Arts degree in Spiritual Theology.
 Later, he graduated from the same university in Rome, Italy with a Doctorate in Theology.